 National Aeronautics and Space Administration Transition Authorization Act of 2017 that was recently signed into law may have grabbed headlines over the support for manned mission to Mars for NASA.
 But human exploration aside, the bill that was recently signed into law saw some major ramifications for climate change.
 What with Earth Science missions being stripped from NASA, Earth science budget clipped by 13% from 2017 and Asteriod Redirect Mission (stepping stone to Mars exploration) gets scrapped for alternative approach.
 Reportedly, it is the first of its kind bill to be passed in six-plus years (last authorization act was in 2010) saw a few takers and drew a lukewarm response from Mars enthusiast Elon Musk.

-Astronaut Today brings you the highs and lows of NASA bill that saw its fair share of detractors; emphasized Trump’s pursuit of discovery in space, exposed the stance on climate change and underpinned US’s ambition in staying on top of the space race with manned mission to Mars, a move seen as a rejoinder to China’s space ambitions.
+We bring you the highs and lows of NASA bill that saw its fair share of detractors; emphasized Trump’s pursuit of discovery in space, exposed the stance on climate change and underpinned US’s ambition in staying on top of the space race with manned mission to Mars, a move seen as a rejoinder to China’s space ambitions.

 First up, here’s a recap of major highlights in the bill: